janclod/SFML-shapes/README.md

 ## What should the software do?

-The software should do the following thing:
+The software should do the following:

 * collect information from configuration file
 * draw shapes based on input from configuration file